neuro-inc/cookiecutter-neuro-project/{{cookiecutter.project_slug}}/README.md

 ### Uploading via Web UI

 On local machine run `make filebrowser` and open job's URL on your mobile device or desktop.
-Through a simple file explorer interface you can upload test images and perform file operations.
+Through a simple file explorer interface, you can upload test images and perform file operations.

 ### Uploading via CLI